DavideDeFeudis/fbw17-lots/projects/README.md

         - Backend
             - maintain customer portfolios of shares
             - add social login (via Facebook, Google or GitHub)
+                - suggestion: Start with GitHub social login and research the GitHub documentaiton how to do it
         - UI:
             - Provide a Login for the user to see his portfolio
             - Portfolio: Allow buying and selling of shares to the current market price